create3000/x_ite/docs/_posts/components/PointingDeviceSensor/TouchSensor.md

 When pointing device selects geometry, send event containing texture coordinates of surface at the hitPoint.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFVec3f [out] **hitNormal_changed**

 When pointing device selects geometry, send event containing surface normal vector at the hitPoint.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFVec3f [out] **hitPoint_changed**

 When pointing device selects geometry, send event containing 3D point on surface of underlying geometry, as measured in reference frame for TouchSensor's local coordinate system.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [out] **isOver**

-Hover over geometry by aiming the mouse (or pointing device) to generate isOver events.
-Sensor sends output event isOver=true event when pointing device moves over sensor's geometry, and later sends output event isOver=false event when pointing device moves off.
+Hover over geometry by aiming the mouse (or pointing device) to generate *isOver* events.
+Sensor sends output event *isOver*=true event when pointing device moves over sensor's geometry, and later sends output event *isOver*=false event when pointing device moves off.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [out] **isActive**

-Select geometry by activating the pointing device (e.g. clicking the mouse) to generate isActive events.
-Output event isActive=true is sent when pointing device selection is activated, output event isActive=false is sent when pointing device is deselected.
+Select geometry by activating the pointing device (for example, clicking the mouse) to generate *isActive* events.
+Output event *isActive*=true is sent when pointing device selection is activated, output event *isActive*=false is sent when pointing device is deselected.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFTime [out] **touchTime**